church pews

 What to avoid using on wood church pews:

-To extend the life of your wooden pews and keep their surface in good shape, especially after a recent remodel, we recommend you do NOT use the following:
+To extend the life of your wooden pews and keep their surface in good shape, especially after a recent remodel, we recommend you do NOT use the following to make sure you prevent church pew damage:

 • Ammonia: This chemical is too strong for cleaning wood and can actually damage the wooden surface.